lkalant/Photo-Gallery/README.md

 Photo gallery using JQuery

-Using provided images, data and HTML/CSS files
+Using provided images, data and HTML/CSS files from class assignment

 Using JQuery with mouse event handlers for to create an image gallery